archisvaze/capstone-2-backend/Readme.md

 ### Day 2 - Setup routes for login, signup for patient.
 - 8:46am - done with auth routes for doctors and patients
 - 10:09 - worked on routes for creating and displaying consultations for doctors and patients
+- 10:54am - working on updating a consultation with doctors POV
+- 11:26am - worked on updating consultation from Patients POV with review and rating

+Milestone 1 complete in ~ 6 hours